-PRINCIPLE INVESTIGATORS: PD Dr. Péter Körtvélyessy, Dr. Felix Wohlrab, Laura Göschel,
+PD Dr. Péter Körtvélyessy, Dr. Felix Wohlrab, Laura Göschel, Prof. Matthias Endres Charité

-Alzheimer's Disease (AD) affects over 7 million patients in Europe with an increasing trend.
-To date, there is neither an effective therapy nor a predictive biomarker for early stages of AD.

-This project aims to identify and validate prognostic biomarkers from a well-characterized AD patient cohort.
+Alzheimer's Disease affects over 7 million patients in Europe with an increasing trend.
+To date, there is neither an effective therapy nor a predictive biomarker for early stages of Alzheimer's Disease.
+This project aims to identify and validate prognostic biomarkers from a well-characterized Alzheimer's Disease patient cohort.

-- Identification and validation of prognostic biomarkers for AD - Development of a promising methodology for biomarker detection - Patent application
+- Identification and validation of prognostic biomarkers for Alzheimer's Disease - Development of a promising methodology for biomarker detection - Patent application

-- Acquirement of a license to provide for Biotech or startup company

-- Development of a therapy against AD

-- A new generation of biomarkers in AD
+- Acquirement of a license to provide for Biotech or startup company - Development of a therapy against Alzheimer's Disease - A new generation of biomarkers in Alzheimer's Disease

-MyaLink - Digital platform to monitor rare diseases
+MyaLink - digital platform to monitor rare diseases